okinp/liquid-wiki/Liquid-for-Designers.md

 Hello {{ '*tobi*' | textilize | upcase }}
 Hello {{ 'now' | date: "%Y %h" }}
 ```

+Under the hood, a filter is a Ruby method that takes one or more parameters and returns a value.
+Parameters are passed to filters by position: the first parameter is the expression preceding the pipe character, and additional parameters can be passed using the `name: arg1, arg2` syntax described above.
+For more on implementing filters, see [Liquid for Programmers.](./Liquid-for-Programmers)

 ### Standard Filters